Project Requests

 In the event of a true emergency requirement, direction to forgo the project initiation process will come from the President/Provost/VPUO/VPR.

-When are the detailed requests for Tier 1 (high priority) projects due?
+When are the detailed requests for tier 1 (high priority) projects due?